St John Eye Hospital, Jerusalem

 Situated in East Jerusalem, the main hospital has a very modern operating theatre and a large outpatient department, as well as 49 beds.

-St John Scotland also sponsors the Medical Director of the Jerusalem Eye Hospital Group, Dr Jeanne Garth as well as helping to fund the library, contributing to Patient Relief and Gaza Appeal funds, and funding the overseas specialist glaucoma training of one of the staff’s Palestinian doctors.
+St John Scotland also sponsored the Medical Director of the Jerusalem Eye Hospital Group, Dr Jeanne Garth, for many years until she retired recently, as well as helping to fund the library, contributing to Patient Relief and Gaza Appeal funds, and funding the overseas specialist glaucoma training of one of the staff’s Palestinian doctors.

 Since 2015, the St John Eye Hospital in Hebron has seen 11,000 patients and performed 340 major, and much needed surgeries for individuals who otherwise would not have access to such services.